-Access and Parking
+Vehicular Access and Parking

-below.
-One space only is to be allocated as resident parking for each dwelling with the remainder of the total requirement to be provided as $\frac{}{\text{separate}}$ visitor car parking, which is to remain available for use at all times.
-A double garage will only count as one car space for that dwelling.
-The second space required for a unit msut be provided as general visitor parking or as an open space associated with the unit.,
+(a) The table for calculating the total number of car parking spaces required is shown below.
+One space only is to be allocated as resident parking for each dwelling with the remainder of the total requirement to be provided as visitor car parking, which is to remain available for use at all times.
+The second space required for a unit must be provided as general visitor parking or as an open space associated with the unit.